Linda M. Noonan

 Jackney Prioly Joseph joined MBAE as Director of Future Ready Massachusetts in March 2014 and is responsible for developing strategy and leading the implementation of the Future Ready public information campaign.
 Previously, Jackney served as Policy Director and Director of External Relations for At-Large Boston City Councilor Ayanna Pressley.
 She led the legislative process for various policy initiatives including Councilor Pressley’s liquor licensing reform legislation.
 In addition she served as both the Education and Arts Liaison.
 Prior to this position, Jackney served as Special Assistant to the Chief of Staff and the Chief of Human Services in the office of Boston Mayor Thomas M. Menino.
 She conducted research on youth development opportunities in the city of Boston, managed special projects and served on the Leadership Team of the Human Services cabinet.
 She also served concurrently as the Coordinator of the City of Boston Scholarship Fund where she managed the annual disbursement of scholarships to high school seniors and college students.
 Jackney has been an active member of several organizations including the Posse Foundation, ONEin3 Boston and The City School.
 She currently serves on the Bryn Mawr College Alumnae Executive Board.
 In 2010 she received the Posse Boston Community Investment Award for her service to the city and to the Posse Foundation.
 Jackney received her MA in Public Administration from Northeastern University and her BA in Philosphy from Bryn Mawr College.

-Michelle Harrington joined MBAE in November of 2017 as the Chief of Staff.
+Michelle Harrington joined MBAE in November of 2017 as the Director of Operations.
 With close to 30 years of experience in the nonprofit sector, working in roles from Executive Assistant to Executive Director, she has gained a wide and varied skill set including extensive experience in fundraising, event and meeting planning, human resources, all aspects of organizational finances including audit preparation, organizational operations management, facilitation and facilities management.
 Most recently she served as the Executive and Special Projects Administrator at YW Boston.
 She has worked at Friends of the Children-Boston serving the roles of Development Director, Deputy Director, Executive Director and Director of Administration and Community Partnerships.
 She has held leadership roles at Strong Women, Strong Girls, Federated Dorchester Neighborhood Houses (now College Bound Dorchester), Gate of Heaven and St. Brigid Parishes and Literacy Volunteers of Massachusetts.
 Michelle is a lifelong resident of Boston deeply committed to Boston and creating community change.
 She currently serves on the Patient and Family Advisory Council and the Patient Experience Committee at Tufts Medical Center.
 She is a member of the Development Committee of Strong Women, Strong Girls.
 She received a BA in history from the University of Massachusetts, Amherst.